You want smart political talk without the meltdowns?

 He's really letting it go.

-Uh, do you find uh it an interesting balance, or is it smooth and easy for you now because you've been doing it for a while to go from let's have some fun with the Trump voice, let's sing a song that the audience helps me write, and let me tell you what's wrong with it with uh with the world today.
+Do you find it an interesting balance, or is it smooth and easy for you now because you've been doing it for a while to go from let's have some fun with the Trump voice, let's sing a song that the audience helps me write.

-Or is it just you hanging out for an hour?
+Is it a different balance or is it just you hanging out for an hour?

-Whatever comes out, comes out.
+Whatever comes out comes out.

-You know, ungoverned is more of my serious side, but we don't want to just hit people over the head because the news is is heavy these days.
+You know, ungoverned is more of my serious side, but we don't want to just hit people over the head because the news is heavy these days.

 So we always have fun.